askmike/gekko/docs/extending/add_an_exchange.md

 *This is a technical document about the requirements per exchange as implemented for Gekko in the `exchange` folder.*

-Gekko arranges all communication about when assets need to be bought or sold between the *trading method* and the *portfolio manager*.
+Gekko arranges all communication about when assets need to be bought or sold between the *strategy* and the *portfolio manager*.
 Exchanges are implemented by the portfolio manager, all differences between the different API's are abstracted away just below the portfolio manager.
 This document describes all requirements for adding a new exchange to Gekko.

 ## Gekko's expectations

 When you add a new exchange to Gekko you need to expose an object that has methods to query the exchange.
 This exchange file needs to reside in `gekko/exchanges` and the filename is the slug of the exchange name + `.js`.
-So for example the exchange for Mt.
-Gox is explained in `gekko/exchanges/mtgox.js`.
+So for example the exchange for Bitstamp is explained in `gekko/exchanges/bitstamp.js`.

 It is advised to use a npm module to query an exchange.
 This will seperate the abstract API calls from the Gekko specific stuff (In the case of Bitstamp there was no module yet, so I [created one](https://www.npmjs.com/package/bitstamp)).